defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 ### Receiving Transactions

 All wallets must always download and authenticate the entire note commitment and nullifier sets.
-The construction then allows wallets to detect their incoming transactions in three different ways.
+The protocol then allows wallets to detect their incoming transactions in three different ways.

 #### 1. Trial Decryption